 We’re not just to have joy like His; we are to have His joy.
 What was this joy Jesus had and wanted us to have?

-First, He had an abounding joy.
 He said, “…that your joy might be full.”
-His joy was not half-hearted joy, but it was joy that was abounding and supernatural.
+His joy was not half-hearted joy, but it was a joy that was abounding and supernatural.

-Not only an abounding joy, but Jesus also had an abundant joy.
-Abounding speaks of the quality of the joy, and abundant speaks of the amount of joy.
+Abounding speaks of the quality of joy, and abundant speaks of the amount of joy.
 Even through His tears and even through His agony, His was an abundant joy.

 Jesus Himself tells us how to have this kind of joy.
-In verse eleven, He said, “These things have I spoken unto you …,” so let’s see what He has just spoken.
+In verse 11, He said, “These things I have spoken to you …,” so let’s see what He has just spoken.
 There, we will find the recipe for joy.